3 Secrets of Presenting Yourself in that 20 Second Introduction

 Secret #1, have a point.
 One that matters to your audience.

 Secret #2, take your time.
 To do this you need to be comfortable with silence.
-Taking your time translates into pausing and breathing.
+That is, comfortable with pausing and breathing.
 Give yourself time to stand up.
 Give yourself time to think and to look at people.
 Give yourself the air you need to continue thinking.

 Breathing and pausing are things you do pretty naturally – except whey you’re getting ready to speak, and while you’re speaking.

 As your turn gets closer, keep breathing.
-When you start to speak, pause to be sure the audience is ready and to be sure you're mind is in gear.
+When you start to speak, pause to be sure the audience is ready and to be sure your mind is in gear.
 You look and sound more credible.
 Make eye contact with 2 or 3 people during your sound bite.
 Pause.
 Make eye contact with 2 more people and sit down.
-You have no power, you look out of control, when you start to speak the moment you’re in front of the group.
+If you start to speak the moment you’re in front of the group, you have no power, you look out of control, you feel out of control.
 Pause and breathe.

-Now, secret #3.
+Secret #3.
 And this takes a lot of practice.
 Say it with conviction.
 Suzy Orman the TV money adviser has a saying: “Powerfulness attracts money.
 Powerlessness repels money.”
-Conviction goes out the window when we’re worried about surviving, or thinking ahead, or going through the motions.
-When you say to a child, "Clean up your room."
-If you've had to say it more than once, you're probably at the point of making it a statement, not a question.
-But there are so many ways to be distracted when you’re in front of a group, that what you meant to say as a statement, may come out as a question.
+Conviction goes out the window when we’re worried.
+There are so many ways to be distracted when you’re in front of a group, that what you meant to say as a statement, may come out as a question.
 Maybe it’s because someone else in the room who has been in your business longer than you have, or because you’re not sure how to describe your business.

 If it comes out as a question, there goes your credibility.
-And we all do it without knowing it.
+And you can do it without knowing it.
 Repelling business and never knowing why.

 So, if you want people to pay attention when you stand up to speak, first and always remember it’s not about you.
 And use these three secrets: have a point (one that matters to your audience.)
 Take your time.
 Pause before you start and after you finish making your point.
 And three, say it with conviction.
-If you do these 3 things, you will Stand Out When You Stand Up.
+You’ll notice the difference right away.